 Needle felting is a fun and engaging craft that allows you to create beautiful sculptures and items using wool fibers.

-However, like any craft, it comes with its own set of challenges.
+However, like any craft, it comes with its own set of challenges, and bad needle felting can be a crack up, or incredibly frustrating.

 Key Takeaways: